CuriousBias/notes/other_notes/environment/ssh.md

 - First configuration file for client side

 #### .ssh/authorized_keys
-- Allows server to authenticate users
+- Allows sshd process to authenticate users accessing this system.
 - List of public keys which can be used for logging into this system.
 - This directory is normal location.
 However, at companies, this file is usually moved to root-owned locations to prevent self-provisioning by normal users.